Medicare Advantage Plans

 What Exactly Is the Part D Donut Hole?

-Once your total drug costs reach a certain dollar amount set each year by Medicare, you move into the donut hole.
-During this stage, your out-of-pocket share for covered drugs typically changes to a percentage of the drug’s price.
+Once your total drug costs reach a Medicare-set amount, you may enter the coverage gap.
+During this stage, your out-of-pocket share for covered drugs often changes to a percentage of the drug’s price.

 Breaking It Down with an Example

 Let’s imagine that in 2024, you’re prescribed a medication priced at $220.
-During the initial coverage stage, your copay might be around $12 each time you refill the prescription.
+During the initial coverage stage, your copay might be around $12 each time you refill the prescription (plan-dependent).

-After your total drug costs reach the yearly limit and you enter the donut hole, the way you share costs with the plan changes.
-Instead of a fixed copay, you may be responsible for 25% of the medication’s cost, which would be $55 for a $220 prescription.
-This can feel like a significant increase compared to what you were paying before.
+After your total drug costs reach the yearly limit and you enter the donut hole, the way you share costs can change.
+Instead of a fixed copay, you may be responsible for 25% of the medication’s cost—$55 for a $220 prescription.

 📞 Get Started